options1k/options1k/content/blog/trades/20230416 - weekly trades.md

   - Net Profit (after commissions): $72
 <br /><br />
   **Notes**:
     Opened this position just <a href="/this-week-s-trades-apr-3-7-2023/">last week</a>.
-Managed to get my full 50% profit.
-Timing and entry seemed excellent...I guess you get lucky sometimes.
+Similar to COIN, closed it a tiny bit earlier, leaving a few bucks on the table.
+Otherwise, timing and entry seemed excellent...I guess you get lucky sometimes.

 ## Other Notes and Thoughts